Color Spotlight: Cool Off with Blue Ridge Brick

 Did you know that blue is the most popular color worldwide?
-If you are in the mood for composed, calm and sedate, then Blue Ridge is a real contender.
-A cool gray undertone gives Blue Ridge a sophisticated air, while its deep shade offers an industrial-style feel.
+If you are in the mood for composed, calm and sedate, then Vintage Blue is a real contender.
+A cool gray undertone gives Vintage Blue a sophisticated air, while its deep shade offers an industrial-style feel.
 This color works with any architectural interior style, and the beauty of thin brick is it can be used as exterior cladding as well.

 Like your favorite denim, this slightly muted blue is clearly a stress-reducing color, and paired with some warm, golden, bling in the kitchen below it provides a refreshing change to the more common everyday brown and beige kitchens we see, truly a breath of fresh air.